0rganizers/tasarch_cpp/docs/pages/movie.md

 ### Save States for Scrubbing, etc. {#savestates}

+This is IMO almost a hard requirement.
+The idea is that, like a normal movie, you can jump around in the movie and scrub to certain frames.

+@m_class{m-block m-success}

+@par Example
+You start recording some inputs in real time.
+After having recorded 180 frames of input (3 seconds), you notice that you messed up on frame 67.
+You pause recording and playback, then you right click on frame 67 and jump to there.
+You manually correct the input on frame 67 with the TAS input window (part of a future article).
+Finally, you jump to frame 180 and continue recording.

+**The problem**: How do we actually implement this?
+Unlike a normal movie, you cannot just scrub easily, especially with changing inputs.

+My proposed solution, would be something like the following:

+- Every `x` frames (configurable, per core?), while recording a TAM, a save state is made and saved with the TAM.
+- When the user jumps to frame `y`, we do the following:
+    - We search for the "next" previous frame `x'`, which has a save state associated with it.
+    - We load save state of frame `x'`
+    - We start playing back the recording until we reach frame `y`
+- When the user edits TAM, all save states created starting from the edit are invalidated and deleted.

+This worked quite well IMO with my POC tasarch for pokemon yellow.
+However, it will eat quite a lot of RAM and processing power for more demanding emulators such as dolphin.
+Not sure if we can offer a better solution there though.
+We should for sure have some good UI / UX there.
+For example, a loading indicator across the emulator window with a loading bar showing the progress of frames rendered from `x'` to `y`.

 ### Breakpoints

 IDEA: can be managed by gdb, by exposing / making them able to be set, via watchpoints on special addresses (64bit kernel addresses should work?) or gdb commands

+### Comments & labels

+Not sure if labels are really necessary, unless we want to be able to set breakpoints by label.
+But IMO comments would be quite nice, just like how you might want to add comments in your exploit script.

 # Proposed Design {#design}